 - Electroencephalography (EEG)Opens new window

-- Sleep study Opens new windowcan identify conditions like sleep apnea and breathing disorders which can cause memory loss.
+- Sleep study Opens new windowcan identify conditions like sleep apnea and breathing disorders which can cause changes in cognition.

 Medical and Medication Evaluation

-Because medications or particular medical conditions can increase the incidence of memory loss the Brain Health Center’s staff reviews each individual’s medical records and personal and family history for a history of dementia, cardiovascular disease, head trauma and other conditions.
-The staff also completes an assessment of prescribed medications, alcohol use, and over-the-counter and recreational drug use, which can also contribute to memory loss or difficulties.
-An individualized care plan outlining recommendations for medical and behavioral interventions is presented at the end of the evaluation.
+Because particular medical conditions can cause cognitive impairment, the Brain Health Center’s staff reviews each individual’s medical records and personal and family history to identify a possible history of dementia, cardiovascular disease, head trauma and other conditions.
+The staff also completes an assessment of prescribed medications, alcohol use, and over-the-counter and recreational drug use, which may contribute to memory loss or other cognitive difficulties.
+An individualized care plan outlining recommendations for medical and behavioral interventions is developed based on the collective findings.